 Form I-9 Expiration, What Employers Should Know

-The Form I-9, Employment Eligibility Verification expires at the end of August.
-The U.S. Citizenship and Immigration Services (USCIS) is working on updating the form, but it may not happen until after the expiration date.
+The Form I-9, Employment Eligibility Verification expired at the end of August.
+The U.S. Citizenship and Immigration Services (USCIS) is working on updating the form.
+The USCIS has posted on their website that until further notice, employers should continue using the I-9 form with revision date 7/17/17 N. They will post a revision as soon as it is made available.

 On March 1, 2019, the USCIS proposed extending the current version of the Form I-9 and solicited comments from the general public.
 After only receiving 21 comments, the USCIS extended the comment deadline to July 5, 2019.

-The USCIS says they will post a new edition of this form soon.
-Employers should continue to use the Form I-9, revision number 07/17/17N with an August 31, 2019, expiration date until a decision is made.
+Employers should continue to use the Form I-9, revision number 07/17/17N with an August 31, 2019, expiration date until further notice.

 Source: CalChamber | 2019 © Copyright Payroll Masters